stealthylabs/libssd1306/README.md

 If your goal is to use Arduino or CircuitPython, this library is **not** for you.

-This library is for the case when you are using the Raspberry Pi or Beaglebone or any Linux single board computer (SBC) with I2C pins and want a tiny display.
+This library is for the special use case where you have an application running on the Raspberry Pi, Beaglebone Black or any other Linux single board computer (SBC) with I<sup>2</sup>C pins available to connect this OLED screen to.

-Sometimes you want to integrate this display into a larger code base which is not written in Python but needs to run on this device.
+Sometimes you want to integrate this display into a larger code base which is **not** written in Python but needs to run on such devices.

-This is why this library is in C, so it can directly execute on the Raspberry Pi or similar SBCs where it can be integrated into other applications.
+This is why this library is in C, so it can directly execute on the Raspberry Pi or similar SBCs where it can be integrated into other applications easily.

+Another reason for using this C library is to be able to integrate this display with libraries like `libuv` and control the display using events and keeping the power consumption low on such devices.

 ## COPYRIGHT